 Staff member's name:

 Item:

 Serial Number:

 Asset Register Number:

 Condition:

 Value:

 Date:

-(Laptops): I understand that store the unlock key togethe t the laptop is encrypted for safeguarding of the asset ar er with the laptop. nd will not
+the unlock key together v nat the laptop is encrypted for safeguarding of the asset and will not store with the laptop. work involves keeping confidential data this will only be stored on an

-involves keeping confidential data this will only be store o data will be stored on the hard drive. ed on an
+• No data will be stored on the hard drive.

-pelongs to SVC and is on loan to me during my employmed will subsequently be written off in accordance with pol
+n belongs to SVC and is on loan to me during my employment or until the ubsequently be written off in accordance with policy and procedures.

-- ring this period I will be liable to replace the item at full valued value subject to time lapsed. alue or,
+9 uring this period, I will be liable to replace the item at full value or, after a ced value subject to time lapsed.

-If I decide to terminate my refinal day of my employment ole with SVC the item will be returned without delay prio r to the
+If I decide to terminate n day of my employment. ny role with SVC the item will be returned without delay prior to the final

-Signed (staff member): Signed:
+Signed (staff member):

-Role: Astrid Searle, Business Manager, Authoris ing Officer
+Role:

+• nager, Authorising Officer

 Device Return

 Date:

+Name of staff member w itnessing return:

-GLOSSARY OF TERMS
+APPENDIX 7 GLOSSARY OF TERMS

-- AUA: Acceptable Use Agreement.
-Signed by an individual to indicate they agree with the terms of use of the internet and related technology. - DfE: Department for Education. - DSL: Designated Safeguarding Lead.
-Individual with responsibility for safeguarding within the school. - Filtering: the act of blocking pupil/staff access to inappropriate sites. - LA: local authority - LGfL: London Grid for Learning SVC's technology provider. - Sexting: Youth produced sexual imagery, nudes, nude selfies or N4N (Nudes for Nudes).
-Images generated by young people that are deliberately created and often intended to be erotic. - USB: (Universal Serial Bus) or flash drive.
-Computer port which can be used to transport data.
+- AUA: Acceptable Use Agreement signed by an individual to indicate they agree with the terms of use of the internet and related technology. - DfE: Department for Education. - DSL: Designated Safeguarding Lead individual with responsibility for safeguarding within the school. - Filtering: the act of blocking pupil/staff access to inappropriate sites. - LA: Local Authority - LGfL: London Grid for Learning SVC's technology provider. - Sexting: Youth produced sexual imagery, nudes, nude selfies or N4N (Nudes for Nudes).
+Images generated by young people that are deliberately created and often intended to be erotic. - USB: (Universal Serial Bus) or flash drive computer port which can be used to transport data.